COMMITTEE AGAINST TORTURE

 B. The Committee has adopted an optional reporting procedure, also known as list of issues prior to report (LOIPR).

-The written information that NGOs and NHRIs wish to submit to the Committee for the LOIPR must be received by the Secretariat no later than two months before the opening of the session at which they will be adopted.
+The written information that NGOs and NHRIs wish to submit to the Committee for the LOIPR must be received by the Secretariat no later than 10 weeks before the opening of the session at which they will be adopted.
 Once adopted by the Committee, the LOIPR are sent to the State party and posted on the website.

 For more information, please consult the optional reporting procedure page.